10 Best Cheap Used Cars to Buy

 10. Honda Accord

-However, you have to change brakes every 50,000 miles and tires every 40,000 miles depending on your driving conditions.
-These are not regular costs, though, so the annual mechanical maintenance cost is quite low.
+However, you must change brakes every 50,000 miles and tires every 40,000 miles, depending on your driving conditions.
+However, these are not regular costs, so the annual mechanical maintenance cost is quite low.

 Let’s take a look at typical prices for a used Honda Accord.